biologist79/ESPuino/PCBs/Wemos Lolin32/README.md

 * Fits Wemos Lolin32 (not Lolin D32, Lolin D32 pro or Lolin 32 lite!)
 * Outer diameter: 56 x 93mm
 * JST-PH 2.0-connectors for buttons, rotary encoder, Neopixel, RFID, reset and battery (not 2.54mm pitch!)
-* 2.54mm-connectors for MAX98357a and uSD-card-reader.
+* 2.54mm-connectors for MAX98357a and µSD-card-reader.
 In contrast to my pictures: better solder them directly onto the PCB without having a female-connector (as socket) in between.
 In turned out that especially plugging MAX98357a into a female connector can lead to connectivity-issues!
-* Mosfet-circuit that switches off MAX98357a, Neopixel, headphone-pcb and uSD-card-reader automatically when deepsleep is active
+* Mosfet-circuit that switches off MAX98357a, Neopixel, headphone-pcb, RFID-reader and µSD-card-reader automatically when deepsleep is active.
 * All peripherals are solely driven at 3.3V!
-Keep this especially in mind when choosing uSD-reader.
+Keep this especially in mind when choosing µSD-reader.
 If in doubts use one without voltage-regulator (link below).
 * If [headphone-pcb](https://github.com/biologist79/Tonuino-ESP32-I2S/tree/master/PCBs/Headphone%20with%20PCM5102a%20and%20TDA1308) is used, MAX98357a is automatically muted when there's a headphone plugged in and vice versa.
 * If `HEADPHONE_ADJUST_ENABLE` is enabled and a headphone is plugged in, an alternative maximum volume is activated.
 I added this feature because [headphone-pcb](https://github.com/biologist79/Tonuino-ESP32-I2S/tree/master/PCBs/Headphone%20with%20PCM5102a%20and%20TDA1308) makes use of an amp that (probably) "allows" children to damage ears.
 This maximum volume can be set and re-adjusted via webgui.
 * rev2: Reset-pinheader added.
 Can be used to connect e.g. a [micro switch](https://www.ebay.de/itm/10x-Mini-Taster-Drucktaster-klein-Mikroschalter-6x6x5mm-Arduino-Raspberry-Pi/333273061003) to it, so you can reset Tonuino even in battery-mode from the outside of the enclosure.
 Micro switch can be placed somewhat hidden at the enclosure.